2024-10-17, 12:36 PM

 Most SBCs (Single Board Computers): Most SBCs (Including Raspberry Pis and especially the Pi 5) are too slow to provide a good Jellyfin experience.
 If You really want to run Jellyfin on a SBC, please look at models based on the following platforms: Rockchip RK3588 / RK3588S, Intel Core, Intel 12th gen N series."

-Jellyfin 10.10.7 (bare metal)
+Jellyfin 10.10.7 (bare metal) on

-Ubuntu 24.04.2 LTS, OS 1TB NVMe
+Ubuntu 24.04.2 LTS, OS 1TB m.2 NVMe

-Dell OptiPlex 7050 Intel i7-6700 32GB ram
+Dell OptiPlex 7050 Intel i7-6700 32GB ram (headless)

 Intel Arc A310 ELF

-Storage: TrueNas Mini R Raidz2 45 TiB (Samba shares)
+Storage: TrueNas Mini R Raidz2 45 TiB (samba shares)

-Gateway: PFsense/HAproxy
+Gateway: Netgate 4200 PFsense/HAproxy

-Ubuntu 24.04.2 LTS, OS 1TB NVMe
+Ubuntu 24.04.2 LTS, OS 1TB m.2 NVMe

-Dell OptiPlex 7050 Intel i7-6700 32GB ram
+Dell OptiPlex 7050 Intel i7-6700 32GB ram (headless)

 Intel Arc A310 ELF

-Storage: TrueNas Mini R Raidz2 45 TiB (Samba shares)
+Storage: TrueNas Mini R Raidz2 45 TiB (samba shares)

-Gateway: PFsense/HAproxy
+Gateway: Netgate 4200 PFsense/HAproxy